 CS 102 Fundamentals of IT and Computing 3

 CS 110 C++ Programming I 3

+or

+CS 109 Introduction to Visual Basic Programming 3

-CS 321 Data Communication and Computer Networks 3
+CS 321 Data Communications and Network Security 3

 CS 225 Cybersecurity 3

-CS 325 Advanced Topics in Cybersecurity 3
+CS 325 Advanced Cybersecurity 3

 Three additional credits in CIS courses at the 200 level or above are required.
+One course from another department may be included, subject to the approval of the CIS department chairperson.
 Students should consult with the CIS faculty for assistance in planning the courses for the Cybersecurity minor.